LukeGrahamLandry/franca/devlog.md

   im being a bit overly paranoid about not letting it accidently get loaded into a different module cause that would be super confusing.
 - do menu actions for disk/screenshot. dragndrop carts/saves.
   keep game state when opening gallery so can change your mind.
+- HACK to make watris work when compiled by my compiler
+  - runner: requires a bigger memory because i space things out (+ disable bounds check in runtime.c)
+  - import_c: allow export_name/import_name annotations
+  but that also confirmed that the problem is some shape of control flow my wasm backend doesn't generate because with the one i compiled myself clearing a row works.

 ## (May 7)